Cloned animals

 - The growing list of species to have been cloned now includes mice, pigs, goats, dogs, cats, horses, mules and fish.

-- Fewer than five per cent of cloned embryos usually survive to birth.
+- Fewer than 5% of cloned embryos usually survive to birth.

 - Where cloned animals are born alive, they often have breathing problems, tumours, liver defects or other abnormalities, and have a reduced lifespan.